AlenkaF/vaex-df-api-implementation/README.md

 # Final blog post and Example Notebook

-You can see the final Blog post on the Quansight web page here: (in progress)
+You can see the final Blog post on the
+<a href="https://labs.quansight.org/blog/2021/10/dataframe-interchange-protocol-and-vaex/">Quansight web page</a>.

 To try out an example notebook with a live Python kernel, use mybinder: